Miroslav Raduljica: Mediterranean career and China return

+Later career

 In July 2021, Raduljica signed for the Goyang Orions of the Korean Basketball League.
-He was waived on 11 December, after averaging 8.6 points and 5.3 rebounds per game.
+On 11 December, he was waived after earning 8.6 points and 5.3 rebounds per match on average.

-Raduljica subsequently spent the 2022–23 campaign back home with KK Crvena zvezda.

-On 7 September 2023, Raduljica signed with Maroussi of the Greek Basketball League (GBL).
-After a successful season, he re-signed with the team.
-On February 27, 2025, Raduljica amicably parted ways with Maroussi.
+In September 2022, Raduljica signed for 2022–23 campaign back home with KK Crvena zvezda.
+He left the club on 4 September 2023.
+Three days later, on 7 September, Raduljica re-signed for Maroussi of the Greek Basketball League.
+On 27 February 2025, he and Maroussi mutually agree to part ways.